 yields the derivative value of 32.0.
 JAX's grad

-function is designed to seamlessly handle a wide range of differentiable functions, making it a versatile tool in your data science toolkit.
+function is designed to work smoothly with a wide range of differentiable functions, making it a versatile tool in your data science toolkit.

 JAX's capabilities extend beyond simple functions.
 It can handle vector-valued functions, enabling you to compute gradients with respect to multiple variables simultaneously.
 Consider a function with two inputs: